 Go by bike day celebrates growing pedal power

-Wellington Mayor Justin Lester and the new Ambassador for the Embassy of the Netherlands, Mira Woldberg, will both speak at the event.
+Wellington Mayor Andy Foster, and the Ambassador for the Embassy of the Netherlands, Mira Woldberg, will both arrive by bike and speak at the event.

-“The Council is working with the Government and the NZ Transport Agency to make things safer and easier for people of all ages and abilities to choose their bicycle as a means of transport, and the outstanding success of the new two-way bike path along Oriental Parade is a great example of where the city is heading.”
+Wellington City Council is working with the Government and the NZ Transport Agency to make things safer and easier for people of all ages and abilities to choose their bicycle as a means of transport.

 Construction work is in full swing and on schedule to develop new bike and walking paths at Ōmarukaikuru/Pt Jerningham and along Cobham Drive, which will in time allow people of all ages and abilities the opportunity to ride all the way from Miramar to the city without having to ride on the road.